rlugojr/linkurious-enterprise-manual/Administrating/Activating_user_authentification.md

 Enter the login and password of the administrator to access Linkurious Enterprise.

-In the following section we see how to create more user accounts and to assign them to user groups with permissions on graph data.
+In the following section we see how to create more user accounts, and to assign them to user groups with permissions on graph data.